Two Fed officials see no case for rate cut now; Kaplan 'open-minded'

 Trump also said the escalating trade conflict with China was necessary despite research suggesting tariffs and the uncertainty they cause businesses were slowing growth.

-The president is not alone in pressuring the Fed to cut rates.
-Markets are betting on a rate cut next month, and any disappointment that leads to a selloff could roil the economy further.
+The president is not alone in pressuring the Fed to cut rates after hiking rates four times in 2018.
+With markets betting on a rate cut next month, any disappointment that leads to a selloff could roil the economy further.

 Yet the minutes from the Fed's July 30-31 policy meeting, released on Wednesday, revealed more opposition to the quarter-percentage-point rate cut than was reflected by the policy-setting committee's 8-2 vote.